akabisan/noGrok/README.md

 # noGrok
 A Firefox extension to remove Grok's existence.

-2 Filter mode:
+Features:
+1. Remove UI Clutter: Automatically hides the Grok sidebar button, "Explain this post" buttons, and the floating drawer.
+2. Two Filtering Modes:
-- Strict: Removes Grok's entire existence
+- Strict: Remove Grok's entire existence.
-- Lite: Only removes Grok's tweet and @grok mentions
+- Lite (@tag only): Only removes official @grok tweets and mentions.

+Note: Grok is a registered trademark of xAI.
+This extension is an independent project and is not affiliated with, endorsed by, or associated with xAI or X (formerly Twitter).